ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 }
 ```

-And a functionally programmed version.
+A functionally programmed version would look something likr this:

 ```csharp
 var input = Console.ReadLine();